Cognitive Dysfunction Syndrome (CDS)

-undergo a variety of physical and metabolic changes that may cause
+and metabolic changes that may cause them discomfort and/or change

-them discomfort and/or change their behavior.
-For example, the acuity
+their behavior.
+For example, the acuity of the senses - sight, hearing,

-of the senses - sight, hearing, taste and smell - are reduced, metabolism
+taste and smell - are reduced, metabolism slows, immunocompetence

-slows, immunocompetence decreases and tissues become dehydrated.
+decreases and tissues become dehydrated.
+Muscle and bone mass

-Muscle and bone mass decline, and arthritis may affect the joints.
-There
+decline, and arthritis may affect the joints.
+There can be renal and

 The brain undergoes a series of changes that result in cognitive decline.